learn-co-curriculum/angular-using-ngmessages-readme/README.md

 ## What does it do?

-`ngMessages` allows us to take an object, and display different messages depending on what properties exist on that object.
+`ngMessages` allows us to take an object and display different messages depending on what properties exist on that object.

 This links in with our `$error` object that we had in the previous README.
-To refresh your memory, the `$error` object may look something like this, for a field named `username`:
+To refresh your memory, the `$error` object may look something like this for a field named `username`:

 ```js
 {